DocSpring/ruby_crystal_codemod/README.md

 - [ ] `private` / `protected` methods
 - [ ] `class << self` => `def self.foo` (?)
 - [ ] `YAML.load_file("./foo.yml")` => `YAML.parse(File.read("./foo.yml"))`

+## Future

-- [ ] Sorbet Type Annotations -> Crystal type annotations
+* Sorbet Type Annotations -> Crystal type annotations
+* Instrument a Ruby program to track of all the variable assignments at run-time.
+Store all of the classes that are detected in each variable (including the maximum values of integers, etc.) Convert this run-time type information into Sorbet/Crystal type annotations.

 ## Testing